kanjamad/learnAlgo/README.md

 }
 ```

-Each additional character = 1 step through 1 loop    --->   This would be 'N' or 'Linear' runtime
+- Each additional character = 1 step through 1 loop    --->   This would be 'N' or 'Linear' runtime
+- Iterating with a simple for loop through a single collection? ---> O(n)
 ___
 2. Steps Algorithm